NexPlayer/Android-SDK/advanced.md

 The status of the operation.
 This is zero in the case of success, or a non-zero NexPlayer™ error code in the case of failure.

-> **Note** This only indicates the success or failure of starting the operation.
+> **Note** This only indicates the success or failure ofstartingthe operation.
 Even if this reports success, the operation may still fail later, asynchronously, in which case the application is notified in `onAsyncCmdComplete`.

-#### native int start (int msec, boolean pauseAfterReady)
+#### native int start (int msec,boolean pauseAfterReady)

 Starts playing media from the specified timestamp.